AnyChart/docs.anychart.com/Stock_Charts/Series/Area.md

 ### Switching series type

-Our stocks has a method allowing to change the series type at once if the current series and the replacing one have the sameimilar fields.
+Our stocks has a method allowing to change the series type at once if the current series and the replacing one have the same or similar fields.
 Look up the [Series Type](Series_Type) and [series types table](Supported_Series#list_of_supported_series) to be sure it's possible to switch those series you need.

 To switch the series use *seriesType()* method.

 ## Visualization

-There are some parameters that influences the appearanceof the areas - their colors, behavior while being hovered, tooltips, etc. Let's consider those below.
+There are some parameters that influences the appearance of the areas - their colors, behavior while being hovered, tooltips, etc. Let's consider those below.

 ### Coloring

 Area series in Stocks can be colored as well as any other seres .
 To change the default colors of the area filling and stroke use {api:anychart.core.stock.series.Area#fill}.fill(){api} and {api:anychart.core.stock.series.Area#stroke}.stroke(){api}.
-Another way of highlighting the series is using hatch filling (which can be very useful in case a person with sight problems will be exploring your charts) with {api:anychart.core.stock.series.Column#hatchFill}.hatchFill(){api} method.
+Another way of highlighting the series is using hatch filling (which can be very useful in case a person with sight problems will be exploring your charts) with {api:anychart.core.stock.series.Area#hatchFill}.hatchFill(){api} method.
 Let's change the color of one of our series and add hatch settings to another.

 ```
   // coloring